osrf/gazebo_design/improve_sensors/add_sensor_altimeter.md

 2. sensors/CMakeLists.txt
 2. msgs/CMakeLists.txt

+## Performance Considerations ##

+The run-time complexity of the sensor will depend on the noise model.
+It may perhaps be prudent to write  a test case for profiling the execution time of the various noise models to ensure that performance is maintained.

 ## Tests ##

 1. A sensor placed at (0,0,0) should report a vertical position/velocity of zero